-The CBC will be held in Washington DC next year, Nashville in 2018 and Houston in 2019.
+The CBC will be held in Washington DC next year, Nashville in 2018 and Denver in 2019.

 The CBC included the World Beer Cup this year, as it does every other year.
 Below is the press release from the Brewers Association.

 Boulder, CO • May 6, 2016—The Brewers Association announced the results of one of the largest commercial beer competitions to date, the 2016 World Beer Cup.
 The awards were presented at the conclusion of Craft Brewers Conference in Philadelphia, Pennsylvania.

 This edition of the World Beer Cup saw 6,596 beers from 1,907 breweries representing 55 countries—a 38.5 percent increase in the number of entries from the 2014 World Beer Cup, which had 4,754 entries.